-To provide Remote Supports services, the agency must meet the following standards:
+To provide Remote Supports services, the agency must meet the following standards regardless of service location:

 - 1. Enroll directly with ODP to render the Remote Supports service. - 2.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
-(The physical location of a company that sells a good may be located anywhere in the United States or the American territories.) - 3.
-Have a secure, central facility where staff render Remote Supports that has appropriate and stable connections, including redundant internet and power that ensure continuity of service in the event of a disruption or connection.
-This facility must be staffed 24 hours a day, 7 days a week. - 4.
+Have a secure, central facility in the United States where staff render Remote Supports that has appropriate and stable connections, including redundant internet and power that ensure continuity of service in the event of a disruption or connection.
+This facility must be staffed 24 hours a day, 7 days a week. - 3.
+Have staff available to provide in-person training as needed or requested. - 4.
 Have a signed ODP Provider Agreement on file with ODP which requires the provider to comply with all applicable federal and state statutes, regulations, and policies, including but not limited to confidentiality and HIPAA requirements.
 Providers are required to develop and implement written privacy policies and procedures that are consistent with the Privacy Rule.
 ODP reviews these policies and procedures when complaints are received regarding privacy or as part of QA&I when warranted. - 5.
 Complete standard ODP required orientation. - 6.
 Have Commercial General Liability Insurance. - 7.
 Comply with all federal, state and local regulations that apply to the operation of its business or trade, such as the Electronic Communications Privacy Act of 1986 and section 2399.52 of the Revised Code. - 8.
 Demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 9.
 Develop and implement a quality management plan in accordance with 55 Pa.
 Code Chapter 6100. - 10.
 Have a professional (direct, contracted, or in a consulting capacity) available who has either a current Assistive Technology Professional certificate from Rehabilitation Engineering and Assistive Technology Society of North America (RESNA) or Enabling Technology Integration Specialist SHIFT certification. - 11.
 Have a policy outlining the process for providing emergency replacement devices or parts as soon as possible but no later than two business days if the devices installed at the participant's residence fail and cannot be repaired. - 12.
 Have a secure and encrypted website or software that displays critical system information about each Remote Supports device installed in a participant's residence. - 13.
 Have an effective system for notifying personnel such as police, fire, emergency medical services and psychiatric crisis response entities. - 14.
 Comply with Department standards related to provider qualifications.